Greywater is household wastewater that comes from:

 How to reuse greywater

-Greywater can be a water resource during drought and water restrictions.
+Greywater can be a useful water resource, particularly during drought and water restrictions.
 It can be useful for:

 - garden watering, with precautions.
 For example, make sure it is low in salt because salt can kill plants.
 This means you should use low salt shampoo, laundry detergent and soap.
 Apply greywater below soil surface

 - toilet flushing and clothes washing if properly treated.